jbemmel/srl-evpn-proxy/README.md

 ![plot](images/EVPN_Agent.png)

 # Introduction
 Most data center designs start small before they evolve.
-At small scale, it may make sense to manually configure static VXLAN tunnels between leaf switches, as illustrated [here](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-41/Network-Virtualization/Static-VXLAN-Tunnels/).
+At small scale, it may make sense to manually configure static VXLAN tunnels between leaf switches, as illustrated [here](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-41/Network-Virtualization/Static-VXLAN-Tunnels/) and implemented on the 2 virtual lab nodes on the left side.
 There is nothing wrong with such an initial design, but as the fabric grows and the number of leaves reaches a certain threshold, having to touch every switch each time a device is added can get cumbersome and error prone.

 The internet and most modern large scale data center designs use dynamic control plane protocols and volatile in-memory configuration to configure packet forwarding.
+BGP is a popular choice, and the Ethernet VPN address family (EVPN [RFC8365](https://datatracker.ietf.org/doc/html/rfc8365)) can support both L2 and L3 overlay services.
+However, legacy fabrics continue to support business critical applications, and there is a desire to keep doing so without service interruptions.
+So how can we move to the new dynamic world of EVPN based data center fabrics, while transitioning gradually and smoothly from the static configurations?

-# Step 1: SRL as an EVPN proxy
+## Option 1: SRL nodes as EVPN proxies
 By configuring an SRL node with the same VTEP tunnel IP and announcing a type 3 EVPN multicast route, we can send return traffic to static VXLAN endpoints.
 However, as there is no data plane MAC learning, all MACs residing on such endpoints are effectively "unknown" as far as SRL is concerned, hence every packet to such MACs gets flooded to every VTEP in the fabric.
+Not very elegant nor practical.

+# Solution: Implement an EVPN proxy agent

 # Step 2: Adding eBPF based VXLAN aware MAC learning from ARP packets
 The idea is to create an eBPF program to filter out VXLAN packets on a given fabric interface inside the srbase network instance (associated with a MAC VRF (L2) or an IP VRF (L3) overlay service).
 The filter program selects only VXLAN packets (UDP port 4789) containing ARP packets (requests or responses).